 Catharine West is a Professor of Radiation Biology at the University of Manchester.
 She studied biology at York University and radiobiology at the Institute of Cancer Research, Sutton.
 After postdoctoral work at the University of Rochester Cancer Centre in upstate New York, she moved to Manchester in 1986.
 In 2002, she joined the Institute of Cancer Sciences at the University of Manchester and established the Translational Radiobiology Group.
 Her research focuses on trying to predict how cancer patients respond to radiotherapy with a particular interest in measuring radiosensitivity and hypoxia.
 She was instrumental in setting up an international Radiogenomics Consortium, which is identifying the genetic determinants of radiotherapy toxicity.
 She is a chief investigator (RAPPER, REQUITE) or translational lead (NIMRAD, VORTEX, CIRCCa) for national/international studies.
-Current committee work includes CTRad, COMARE, the LH Gray Memorial Trust, and the editorial boards of Radiation Research, Physics in Medicine & Biology and Clinical Oncology.
-She has published over 200 papers, an honorary member of the Royal College of Radiology and an honorary fellow of the British Institute of Radiology.
+Current/recent committee work includes CTRad, COMARE, the LH Gray Memorial Trust, NCRI Sarcoma CSG, NCRI Head & Neck CSG, Prostate Cancer UK Grant Advisory Group and the editorial boards of Radiation Research, Physics in Medicine & Biology and Clinical Oncology.
+She has published over 200 papers, and is an honorary member of the Royal College of Radiology and an honorary fellow of the British Institute of Radiology.
+In 2016 she was awarded the Weiss medal by the Association for Radiation Research.

 Association for Radiation Research